 The Direct Purchaser Class is defined as:

-Any person or entity that fits this description and does not timely request exclusion from the Direct Class is a Direct Class Member, and is affected by the litigation.
+Any person or entity that fits this description and did not timely request exclusion from the Direct Class is a Direct Class Member, and is affected by the litigation.
 For purposes of determining whether you therefore a member of the Direct Class, you must have purchased either Nongshim or Ottogi brand Korean Ramen.

 The Indirect Purchaser Class is defined as: